-The Company has developed programs to promote a healthy and safe workplace, as well as progressive employment policies focused on the well being of the thousands of employees who work in its stores, distribution centres and offices.
+The Company has developed programs to promote a healthy and safe workplace, as well as progressive employment policies focused on the well-being of the thousands of teammates who work in its stores, distribution centres and offices.
 These policies and programs are reviewed regularly by the Human Resources Committee of the Board of Directors.
+Failure to comply with these policies and programs could adversely affect the Company's reputation or financial performance.